 Historically, clubs have provided details about the gymnast to Scottish Gymnastics to allow us to activate membership benefits, including insurance, and to send out membership pack.
-Due to the change in the legislation, clubs can no longer do this.
-Therefore, gymnast members (or their parent/guardian if they are under 16 years old) will need to join or renew their Scottish Gymnastics membership directly with us.
+Due to the change in legislation, gymnast members (or their parent/guardian if they are under 16 years old) need to join or renew their Scottish Gymnastics membership directly with us.